AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/2 Accessing Devices/accessing-camera-on-rb5.md

   - Sensor
 ---

 A key sensor for many robotics applications is camera.
 It enables cool applications such as object detection, semantic segmentation and visual SLAM.
-There are two cameras on RB5.
+There are two cameras on Qualcomm Robotics RB5.

 This tutorial will tell you a few ways to access these cameras.
 Before we start, note that these cameras cannot be read from OpenCV directly but a tool called GStreamer can bridge the gap.